na-na-hi/renget/archive/void-nigga-things.md

 >Fightin Styles
 Either just talking shit (it's a valid fighting style) or completely formless

+Xū has developed a remarkable proficiency in utilizing his "『 』" affinity in combat directly, often eschewing the use of formal techniques.
+Instead, he prefers to rely on his innate connection with emptiness and nothingness, reserving his techniques for situations that truly demand their power.
+In combat, Xū employs his "『 』" affinity defensively, evading attacks with fluid movements and the subtle manipulation of emptiness.
+He can phase through attacks or create temporary void shields to protect himself, all without the need for explicit techniques.

+He frequently engages in verbal exchanges rather than immediate combat.
+When faced with opponents who underestimate the nature of their confrontation, Xū can resort to mocking banter.
+He might taunt their limited understanding of their situation and who they're trying to pick a fight with.
+He may also assert that he does not recognize the encounter as a genuine conflict, viewing it as a mere disturbance in his path.
+In such instances, he might advise his aggressors to halt their actions, emphasizing the futility of their endeavors.
+In cases where his assailants persist in their attacks, Xū may deliver a dire warning.
+He does not engage in combat lightly, and he emphasizes that, should he choose to fight back, it will be to the death.

+To those who refuse to heed his warnings, Xū delivers the gravest of ultimatums.
+He makes it clear that if he decides to retaliate, it will result in their complete erasure, the cessation of their existence.
+When he does decide to use a technique (other thna his footwork), it's too late.

+Xū is selective about employing most of his formal techniques.
+He typically reserves them for adversaries of significant power or challenges that warrant his full attention.
+Otherwise, Vanish and Missing Path tend to be enough.

 >**A bit of background**
 He has spent thousands of years trapped against his will as a punishment for a crime that has long fallen into oblivion.
 During his confinement, he honed his inner strength and deepened his understanding of the boundless void within him.